NateClaussen/TankWarsStarterPack/README.md

     &emsp;&emsp;c) TankAction Override

     <i>(See TemplateTank.cs for help)</i>
 4. Add your own Tank logic to create the best tank in the arena!
+You can choose what your tank does each tick by changing the return value in it's TankAction method.